LukaFontanilla/ef_education_extension/README.md

 ## Looker Extension using React & JavaScript

-The Data Portal uses [React](https://reactjs.org/) and JavaScript, the [React Extension SDK](https://github.com/looker-open-source/extension-sdk-react) for interacting with Looker, and [Webpack](https://webpack.js.org/) for building the code.
+The EF Education Extension uses [React](https://reactjs.org/) and JavaScript, the [React Extension SDK](https://github.com/looker-open-source/extension-sdk-react) for interacting with Looker, and [Webpack](https://webpack.js.org/) for building the code.

 ## Getting Started for Development